News Explorer

 Web Article

-• Sub options: Web Article view has the following sub options:
+• Sub options: Web Article view has the following sub option:

 • Open in Safari view controller (iOS only): when enabled, the article will be loaded in Safari view controller, which has a lot in common with Safari.